Advocacy Alerts, Updates & News

 NCDA MEMBERS: Tell Your Story!

-At a time when our nation is facing unprecedented challenges, the wide range of services that NCDA members provide will be important factors in helping individuals across the age span As individuals and communities recover from and adjust to coronavirus effects, services provided by NCDA members will be in great demand, but at the same time, budget cuts will likely affect those services.
+At a time when our nation is facing unprecedented challenges, the wide range of services that NCDA members provide will be important factors in helping individuals across the age span.

-Currently, Congress is considering proposals that would significantly increase annual funding by billions of dollars for a number of programs, including:
+Congress is often considering proposals that would significantly increase annual funding by billions of dollars for a number of programs, including:

 - Workforce Innovation and Opportunity Act Programs (Adult, Dislocated Worker, State Formula Grants, Youth)